IanTimchak/UMOD/README.md

    * Python environment setup
    * Dependency installation
+   * PORT selection (19633)
    * Running the API server
 3. The API must be running and reachable before UMOD is launched.
+4. After following these instructions, the api will be reachable whenever the YOMITAN browser extension is running.
+5. Verify connection inside the YOMITAN settings.

 ---